CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

 ## Solution

 1. **Curated corpus**
-   - Collected Omni docs, internal training guides, and certification notes into a focused, agent-ready corpus.
+   - Collected Omni docs, internal training guides, and certification notes into a focused, agent-ready corpus

 2. **Agent configuration**
    - Designed a Glean agent (“OmniBoss”) scoped only to these sources to avoid hallucinations and keep answers grounded in approved patterns.